 There are two methods for measuring waterproofness of fabric: one that simulates raining and another that subjects the fabric to hydrostatic pressure.
-The minimum value for the hydrostatic pressure without leaking at its surface, at which fabric is considered rainproof is 5000 mm water column, while for waterproof materials the hydrostatic pressure can reach 10,000–15,000 mm water column.
+The minimum value for the hydrostatic pressure without leaking at its surface, at which fabric is considered rainproof is 5000 mm water column, while for waterproof materials the hydrostatic pressure can reach 10,000-15,000 mm water column.
 This means that if a water column was put over a small point, a piece of said fabric, it needs to reach 10-15 meters before water starts to leak through the fabric.
 The waterproof rating of materials designed for harsh conditions is usually between 15,000 and 30,000 mm water column.
-Such fabrics are completely waterproof and won't leak even under downpour.
+Such fabrics are completely waterproof and won’t leak even under a downpour.

 Fabric waterproof ratings